 Of course, there’s more to water than mineral content.
 Some studies have shown that plastic bottles leach chemicals into the water, and that the longer water sits inside a bottle, the higher the concentration of particular chemicals.
 The WWF goes so far as to insist that ‘there are more standards regulating tap water than those applied to the bottled water industry.’

 The environmental impact, meanwhile, is huge; as well as being resource-intensive plastic bottles take over 1,000 years to biodegrade and, if incinerated, produce toxic fumes.
-We can’t, with any good faith, say that bottled water is advisable – although if you’re still determined, go with glass, not plastic.
+We can’t, with any good faith, say that bottled water is advisable – although if you’re still bound and determined, go with glass, not plastic.

 So vigorous is its filtration process that distilled water is stripped not only of impurities but also any natural minerals and electrolytes it contains.
 Distilled water is made from the steam of boiling water.
 The process of boiling and evaporation produces water which has a cleaner, though also flatter, taste – similar, really, to that which undergoes the process of reverse osmosis or deionisation.